Managing regulation and compliance in times of rapid change

 The impact of the pandemic

-13. The Covid-19 pandemic has been a significant catalyst for reflection and change by regulators in that they have had to find ways (sometimes new ways) of ensuring that organisations can meet the challenges caused by closed offices, remote working, fewer staff, and new innovations, for example, while at the same time, ensuring that bad practice is caught and acted upon.
-This has meant that regulators and organisations have had to work constructively and pragmatically, often at greater speed that would otherwise be the case.
+The Covid-19 pandemic was a significant catalyst for reflection and change by regulators in that they had to find ways (sometimes new ways) of ensuring that organisations met the challenges caused by closed offices, remote working, fewer staff, and new innovations, for example, while at the same time, ensuring that bad practice is caught and acted upon.
+This meant that regulators and organisations had to work constructively and pragmatically, often at greater speed that would otherwise be the case.

 Conclusions

-18. Covid-19 has been a catalyst for change, requiring rapid adaptation by both regulators and organisations to provide flexibility, allowing organisations and sectors to meet the challenges of the pandemic, while at the same time protecting consumers.
+Covid-19 was a catalyst for change, requiring rapid adaptation by both regulators and organisations to provide flexibility, allowing organisations and sectors to meet the challenges of the pandemic, while at the same time protecting consumers.